A fragile Gaza ceasefire is tested after Israel and Hamas swap detainees and hostages

 The more immediate issues are whether Hamas will disarm and who will govern the Palestinian enclave.
 Further ahead is the issue of Palestinian statehood, which most Arab states believe is essential for stability in the region.

-President Trump in his remarks in Sharm el-Sheikh referred to a demilitarized Gaza.
-But he has given the green light for now for Hamas to direct police functions.
+President Trump, in his remarks in Sharm el-Sheikh, referred to a demilitarized Gaza.
+He has given the green light for now for Hamas to direct police functions.

+Speaking Tuesday, Trump said Hamas has to lay down its weapons.
+"If they don't disarm, we will disarm them," he said.
+He later added, "It will happen quickly and perhaps violently, but they will disarm."

 The Israeli military on Friday pulled back under the terms of the ceasefire but still controls more than half of Gaza territory, including most of the southern city of Rafah, Gaza's far north and the entire border with Israel.